civol/HDLRuby/README.md

 bit[8]
 ```

-It is also possible to declare a vector of different types as follows:
+A vector of multiple types is declared as follows:

 ```ruby
 [<type 0>, <type 1>, ... ]
 ```

 For example the following code declares a vector of a 8-bit, a 16-bit signed and
-an 16-bit unsigned types:
+a 16-bit unsigned values:

 ```ruby
 [ bit[8], signed[16], unsigned[16] ]
 ```

-__The structure opertor__ `{}` allows the declaration of a hierarchical with
+__The structure opertor__ `{}` allows the declaration of a hierarchy made of
-named sub type.
+named sub types.
 This operator is used as follows:

 ```ruby
 { <name 0>: <type 0>, <name 1>: <type 1>, ... }
 ```

-For instance, the following code declares a hierarchical type with a sub type
+For instance, the following code declares a hierarchical type with an 8-bit sub
-named `header` of 8 bits and another sub type named `data` of 24 bits:
+type named `header` and a 24-bit sub type named `data`:

 ```ruby
 { header: bit[7..0], data: bit[23..0] }